September 2020 Dividend Income Update

 - In terms of an hourly wage, that’s like earning almost 10 bucks per hour assuming I work a 40-hour work week.
 Then again, some of that income is 100% tax-free (thanks TFSA)!!

 Again, will some more stocks I own cut their dividends??

-This pandemic is not going away but I will continue to stick with my overall plan.
+This pandemic is not going away soon but I will continue to stick with my overall plan.

 Dividend investing matters, because they support my plan, just like capital gains matter, share buybacks matter, paying down significant amounts of debt to increase shareholder value matter, and so on.